Episode 2: Skin Tone and Undertone.

 -

-💫 Light complexion
+💫 Light skin tone

 -

-Cool undertone: Fresh colors like sky blue, powder pink, or lavender enhance the skin's radiance.
+Cool undertones: Fresh colors like sky blue, powder pink, or lavender enhance the skin’s radiance.
 You can also opt for a navy blue or royal blue scarf, which will beautifully contrast with your complexion.

-💫 Medium complexion
+💫 Medium skin tone

 Medium skin tones are often very versatile, especially if they have a neutral undertone.